gpstar81/GPStar-proton-pack/PACK.md

 **Spaces leading with "PIN" indicates an Arduino connection.**

 Example #1: G10 says PIN 53.
 You need to run a wire from this point to PIN 53 to the Arduino Mega.
+(See chart below protoboard photo.)

 ![](images/Breadboard.jpg)